Brian-McIntosh/Async-Await/README.md

     // .. perform data request
 }
 ```

-Completion closure downsides:
-1. You have to make sure you call the completion closure in each possible method exit
-2. Harder to read
-3. Retain cycles need to be avoided using weak references

 What is **await**?
 One will never go without the other. *"Await is awaiting a callback from his buddy async."*